 Ready to level up your knowledge and skills to advance your healthcare career?
 A B.S. in allied health prepares you for many health careers — whether you want to interact with patients or get involved in the business aspect of this growing industry. ...
 MORE

 Many students approach their higher education differently.
-Most attend college to earn their degree, while others are eager to enroll in a course or two to fulfill their own personal interests, without committing to a degree program.
+Most attend a higher education institution to earn their degree, while others are eager to enroll in a course or two to fulfill their own personal interests, without committing to a degree program.
 Some students may take a class to prepare for college-level work or earn credit to apply toward a degree program down the road. ...
 MORE

 There’s a growing demand for qualified nurses.
 Of the 1.6 million job openings for nurses, 700,000 will be newly created opportunities, and 880,000 will result from retirements.
 Employment in healthcare occupations is projected to grow 15 percent from now until 2029, which is much faster than the average for all occupations.
 Quality health care requires knowledgeable and experienced professionals to match this increased demand. ...
 MORE